doncandela/mgah/mgah.md

 Using Python MPI program requires (a) a working MPI installation - as in [Part 1](#on-linux-pc) we only consider [OpenMPI](https://docs.open-mpi.org/en/v5.0.x/) here, and (b) Python MPI functions - also as in Part 1 we only consider [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/) here.
 Even with these restrictions there are various choices involving modules and Conda environments that seem to work on Unity (and others that don't).
 In this section we use the basic [MPI test programs described above](#mpi-testprogs): **`mpi_hw.py`** to check that there is a functional MPI + `mpi4py` setup, and **`osu_bw.py`** to measure the speed of communication between MPI ranks.

+- There are **two different ways of running MPI** on Unity, both of which seem to work.  **TODO** pending more tests it is not clear which is better in general:

+  - OpenMPI can be **installed in the environment** used, in which case it is not necessary to load an OpenMPI module when the program is run.
+This is the case with the Conda environments **`m4p`** and **`dem21`** defined below, and **`ompi`** used when running containers.

+  - Conversely, as explained on [this conda-forge page](https://conda-forge.org/docs/user/tipsandtricks/#using-external-message-passing-interface-mpi-libraries), a "dummy" version of OpenMPI can be installed in the Conda environment, which **links to the OpenMPI installed outside the environment**, which must be made available by loading an OpenMPI module.
+This is the case with the Conda environments **`m4pe`** and **`dem21e`** defined below (and when running containers, no Conda environment is needed).

 - First we see which OpenMPI modules are available on Unity (as of 3/25).
 In the examples shown below when an OpenMPI module is used the latest version without CUDA `openmpi/5.0.3` is selected.

   ```